 It’s easy to put off your investment review, but with our handy framework you can quickly understand the portfolio performance and service value you are getting.

-From the CEO’s Desk is a monthly series written by Dominic Gamble, CEO, findaWEALTHMANAGER.com, sharing with you his thoughts on relevant issues, challenges, events, questions, and experiences impacting investors today.
+From the CEO’s Desk is a monthly series, sharing thoughts on relevant issues, challenges, events, questions, and experiences impacting investors today.

 As a former wealth manager I remember one of the worst (but very common) question prospective clients ever asked me at the beginning was about investment performance: